Kitware/VTK/Documentation/dev/git/develop_quickstart.md

 ## Robot Checks

-Once the MR is created, our gitlab robot will check multiple things and make automated suggestions.
+Once the MR is created, our GitLab robot will check multiple things and make automated suggestions.
 Please read them and try to follow the instructions.
 The two standard suggestions are related to formatting errors and adding markdown changelog.

 To fix the formatting, just add a comment containing: